john-science/slowloris/README.md

 ### What Slow Loris Is

-A relatively simple, but fun language.
+A simple, but fun language.
 Features include:

-- A handful of datatypes (integers, floats, booleans, strings, and symbols)
+- A handful of data types (integers, floats, booleans, strings, and symbols)
 - Variables
 - First class functions with lexical scoping
 - Basic error handling